tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 A divide function is not essential, as you could perform a division operation using a decimal fraction and your `multiply` function -- for example:
 ``multiply(gravity, 0.5) // divide by 2``

 However, a designated divide function should make your code easier to read, so it's best to add one.
-Simply copy/paste the existing `multiply` function, rename it `divide`, and then switch the `*` signs to `/` signs.
+Simply copy & paste the existing `multiply` function, rename it `divide`, and then switch the `*` signs to `/` signs.

 ## Adding Key Input